 Tajikistan is a landlocked country in Central Asia, for which aluminium production is of high economic importance.
 The aluminium plant owned by the Tajik Aluminum Company is the largest in Central Asia and is also considered one of the largest aluminium plants in the world.

-Total trade with the EU summed up to € 401 million in 2021.
-With a share of 6,7% the EU is Tajikistan's fifth most important trading partner.
-About 8.4% of exports go to the European market.
+Total trade with the EU amounted to €572 million in 2023.
+With a share of 7% the EU is Tajikistan's fifth most important trading partner.
+About 11% of exports go to the EU market.